farisachugthai/dynamic_ipython/docs/source/ipython_keybindings.rst

 Ptpython and autocorrection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is simoply a different way to conceptualize key bindings that I hadn't
+This is simply a different way to conceptualize key bindings that I hadn't
 seen before and found pretty creative.::

     corrections = {